jialiang/HTML-to-PDF-UA/README.md

 Don't expect to plug in any random HTML file and receive a nice PDF.

-OpenHTMLtoPDF uses it's own engine to render the HTML file.
-So expect e-mail client level feature support _(e.g. flexbox and calc are not supported)_ and plenty of inconsistencies with mainstream browsers.
+OpenHTMLtoPDF uses its own engine to render the HTML file.
+So expect email client level feature support _(e.g. flexbox and calc are not supported)_ and plenty of inconsistencies with mainstream browsers.

 Chances are, you'll need to rebuild your HTML to accommodate it.

 As unfortunate as the situation is, I've yet to find anything free that's better than OpenHTMLtoPDF for creating PDF/UA compliant PDFs from HTML.

-## Advice

-- Avoid `display: inline-block` whenever possible.
-- Whitespaces are considered sensitive.
-- Changing the CSS display value for `li` elements causes errors.
-- Using the CSS property `column-count` causes errors.
-- Using `position: absolute` or `float` messes up the reading order.
-- The best way to position content is by using margins _(negative or positive)_.
-- Don't rely solely on automatic tests, remember to manually ensure that the structure and order of your PDF makes sense.